 Writing a remote work policy for your team is all about setting the right remote work standards from day one.
 The role of such a policy is to set rules and boundaries for your coworkers.

+Before we get started on how to write a remote policy, we will briefly explain the benefits of writing a remote work policy.
 According to Small Biz Genius, 16% of companies already work exclusively with remote employees, with 73% of all departments having remote workers by 2028.
 As we’ve mentioned, remote work management is on an upward spiral, and outlining your work policy now will benefit your company tomorrow.
 When it comes to the perks of writing a remote work policy and implementing it, you can look forward to the following:

 - Reduced downtime and mitigated margin for error